 - Transponder scoring is the official scoring process.
-However, lap times are not official results.
-Official results will be posted after each moto.
+The finish line will be marked and clearly visible.

 - Race Finish: The race officially ends for all contestants at the completion of the lap in which the checkered flag is displayed to the winner.
 Should the checkered flag be displayed later than the official distance, the finishing order will be decided on the basis of the official advertised distance.

 - Finish Position: Riders will be scored in order of finish and laps completed.
 It is not necessary to complete all laps in order to be scored.
 Any rider who makes at least one lap will get a finish position for that moto.